 If you experience severe, persisting pain or an have adverse reaction following the injection such as fever or redness at the injection site, please advise Dr Shahrokhi on 08 8362 7788 or our medical team on 08 8362 8111.

-Each injection costs $300.
-Unfortunately there is not a rebate from Medicare for this service.
+Please contact us about the cost of each injection.
+Unfortunately there is no rebate from Medicare for this service.

 To make an appointment or enquiry with Dr Shahrokhi for a PRP injection, contact 08 8362 7788 or email email@example.com.
 For our doctors, call 08 8362 8111 or email medical firstname.lastname@example.org.
 PRP is only available at our Stepney Healthcare Hub.